bitlogik/uniblow/README.md

 The [Satochip card](https://satochip.io) is an easy-to-use, [open-source](https://github.com/Toporin/SatochipApplet) hardware wallet based on a smartcard.

 Satochip can be initialized from Uniblow by providing a new PIN (4 to 16 alphanumeric characters) and a BIP39 seed.
 By design, once a seed is imported into Satochip, it cannot be recovered, and the private keys derived from the seed are never exported outside of the chip.
-So it is important that the user makes a backup of the seed before the card initialization.
+So it is important that the user makes a backup of the mnemonic seed during the card initialization.

 Satochip supports both contact (usb smartcard reader) and contactless (NFC) connections.